-MKTG 6201, Marketing Management, An introduction to common marketing problems encountered by marketing managers and general mangers.
-Emphasizes the analysis and development of the organization's marketing policy and strategy and tactics with a global perspective of business.
-Develops a disciplined process for addressing marketing issues and challenges.
+MKTG 6201.
+Marketing Management.
+This course introductions students to common marketing problems encountered by marketing managers and general managers.
+Emphasis is placed on the analysis and development of the organization's marketing policy, strategy and tactics with a global perspective of business.
+The purpose of the course is to develop a disciplined process for addressing marketing issues and challenges.